Despite their small size, chia seeds are full of important nutrients.

-Chia seeds are also rich in antioxidants and full of fiber, magnesium, zinc, iron and calcium.
-Remember the chia pets that were a popular item in the 1990s?
-Yep, those are the same small seeds you used to grow an Afro in your Homer Simpson terracotta vase.
+Remember the chia pets that were popular in the 1990s?
+Chia seeds are the same small seeds you used to grow an Afro in your Homer Simpson terracotta vase.

 Chia and the power of fiber

-The Food and Nutrition Board of the National Institute of Medicine suggests that men under the age of 50 consume 38 grams per day and women under the age of 50 consume 25 grams per day.
+The United States (U.S.) dietary guidelines for 2015 to 2020 suggest that men under the age of 50 years should consume 30.8 grams (g) of fiber per day and women under the age of 50 years should consume 25.2 g per day.

-For adults over 50 years age, the recommendation for men is 30 grams per day and for women is 21 grams per day.
-Most people are not consuming even half of that recommendation in a day.
+For adults over 50 years of age, the recommendation for men is 28 g per day, and for women, it is 22.4 g per day.
+Most people consume less than half of that recommendation.

-The easiest way to increase fiber intake is to increase your consumption of plant-based foods like fruits, vegetables, nuts, seeds and unprocessed grains.
-Just one ounce of chia seeds provides 10 grams of fiber, almost half the daily recommendation for a woman over 50.
+The easiest way to increase fiber intake is to eat more plant-based foods like fruits, vegetables, nuts, seeds, and unprocessed grains.
+Just one ounce of chia seeds provides 10 grams of fiber, almost half the daily recommendation for a woman over 50 years.

-Foods that are high in fiber help to keep you feeling full longer and are usually lower in calories.
-Increased fiber intakes and high fiber diets have been shown to help with weight loss.
+Foods that are high in fiber help people to feel full for longer, and they are usually lower in calories.
+Increased fiber intake and a high fiber diet have been shown to help with weight loss.

 Cardiovascular disease and cholesterol

-Recent studies have shown that dietary fiber may even play a role in regulating the immune system and inflammation, consequently decreasing the risk of inflammation-related conditions such as cardiovascular disease, diabetes, cancer, and obesity.
+Recent studies have shown that dietary fiber may play a role in regulating the immune system and inflammation.
+In this way, it may decrease the risk of inflammation-related conditions such as cardiovascular disease, diabetes, cancer, and obesity.

 Digestion and detox